tarsmachine/tarsmachine.github.io/index.md

 ### Traction

-No revenue, user.
+Revenue, user: 0

-(I just decided to shift building the iOS app first a week ago.
+(I just decided to buildi the iOS app first a week ago.
 Before that, I have 5 private beta users on the [previous desktop version]())

 ---